2.1.0 • Published 10 months ago

 1. You can add dotenv to load environment variables from a .env file.
 This makes using environment during development easier.

-2. When you run the client app without the server (ie. ng serve), the environment is not transferred and will not be available.
+2. In older versions of Angular universal, the environment variables may not be available when using ng serve.
 Make sure to provide a fallback such as the default environment file from Angular.

 1.0.0